Mangaal/text-store/README.md

  2. Install on kubernetes.

     The manifest/deployment.yaml contain kubernetes kind deployment ,namespace and service.
     Ensure the values in the manifest are suitable for your environment.
-You might need to modify values like  port numbers, resource limits, etc
+You may need to modify values like  port numbers, resource limits, etc
     ```
        kubectl apply -f manifest/deployment.yaml
     ```